 We ask that you contact our office as soon as you know you will not be able to keep your appointment.
 The most convenient and quickest way to do this is via our patient portal.
-If you do not have access to our portal, kindly call the office to cancel your appointment.
-Appointments not cancelled within a 24-hour period will result in a missed appointment fee of $25.
+If you do not have access to our portal, call our office to cancel your appointment.
+Appointments not cancelled within a 24-hour period will result in a missed appointment fee.

 What should I bring with me to my first appointment?

-Please bring your current insurance card(s) and a valid picture ID.
+Please bring your current insurance card(s) and a valid photo ID.
 Also, bring, or arrange for us to receive, your pertinent medical records, sleep study reports, pulmonary function test results, as well as any recent CT or chest x-rays you have had.
-You may be requested to bring a disk with your film images.
-Reports will not suffice.
-If your appointment is following a recent hospitalization at a facility with which we are affiliated, these records will be accessed via the hospital computer system and it will not be necessary for you to bring them with you to your appointment.
+You may be requested to bring a disk with your film images; reports will not suffice.
 You will also need a list of current medications (prescription, non-prescription and supplements).
-Please be prepared to discuss any illnesses that run in your family, hospital stays longer than several days, and any surgery that you have had in the past.
+Be prepared to discuss any illnesses that run in your family, hospital stays longer than several days, and any surgery that you have had in the past.

 About Your Insurance